 Brian’s interest in the great transatlantic liners began in 1985 with the discovery of the wreck of the Titanic.
 After joining the Titanic Historical Society, Brian attended several of their conventions and met a number of Titanic survivors.
 Those conventions served to heighten his interest, and this is where he bought his first piece of ocean-liner memorabilia, starting his personal collection.
 As the years passed, Brian began specializing in the financial, engineering, and technical side of steamships.
 Among his greatest interests are the histories of White Star and Cunard.

-Brian currently curates an archive of over 20,000 pre-1969 ocean-liner images and is frequently sought out to advise on shipping documentaries and books.
+He currently curates an archive of over 20,000 pre-1969 ocean-liner images, often being sought out to advise on shipping documentaries and books.

-He has worked with Biltmore Estate (George Vanderbilt’s mansion in Asheville, North Carolina) on several projects and has recently completed a chapter about Biltmore for the revised version of “Vanderbilt Homes” by Robert King.
+Brian has also worked with Biltmore Estate (George Vanderbilt’s mansion in Asheville, North Carolina) on several projects and has recently completed a chapter about Biltmore for the revised version of “Vanderbilt Homes” by Robert King.

 In his spare time, Brian enjoys cruising and has sailed on several historic liners, including the QE2 and Regal Empress (ex-Olympia of the Greek Line).
 He frequently travels overseas on buying and research trips and is currently working on several ocean-liner projects.